 Cooking activities for kids are bound to get messy, but embrace it!
 Part of the fun of making pizza is that kids can get covered in flour and make a mess.
 Here are a couple of handy tips, so you don’t have to worry about the clean up.

-- If anyone has a tomato sauce spill on their clothing, simply scoop up the excess with a spoon, blot it with a wet sponge, and apply a liquid detergent that is tough on stains, like Persil Small & Mighty.
+If anyone has a tomato sauce spill on their clothing, simply scoop up the excess with a spoon, blot it with a wet sponge, and apply a liquid detergent that is tough on stains, like Persil Liquid Detergent.
 Launder as usual, according to the instructions on the garment care tag.

-- Pizza grease stain removal is just as easy – simply blot away any excess grease with a tissue, before applying your Persil Small & Mighty liquid directly onto the stain.
+Pizza grease stain removal is just as easy – simply blot away any excess grease with a tissue, before applying your Persil Liquid Detergent directly onto the stain.
 Give it a rub with the Stain Erase Ball that comes with the bottle, and launder as instructed on the garment care tag.
 Make sure that the stain has been fully removed before you tumble dry or iron the clothing.